 Artsy East Village and Alphabet City serve up some of the best alternative theaters, amazing restaurants, cool antique and vintage shops, and shabby chic culture.

-The Bowery is both a neighborhood where the New Museum of Contemporary Art resides and the street which holds the distinction of being the oldest thoroughfare in Manhattan.
+The Bowery is both a neighborhood where the New Museum of Contemporary Art resides and the street that holds the distinction of being the oldest thoroughfare in Manhattan.

 Neighborhoods of The Lower West Side